 The Buxton Spa Prize is an open art competition aimed at celebrating Buxton’s culture, beauty and rich heritage.
 With over 50 artists entering the inaugural competition in 2014, The Buxton Spa Prize is now firmly established on the art world’s map.

 The individual winners were selected by a panel of experts from the art world and Buxton itself.
-The exhibition includes sale of work and runs from 17th July – 31st August 2015 at The Green Man Gallery – Hardwick Hall, Hardwick Square South, Buxton, SK17 6PY.
+The annual competition & exhibition includes sale of work and is currently held at The Green Man Gallery – Hardwick Hall, Hardwick Square South, Buxton, SK17 6PY.

 Read more about the Buxton Spa Prize here.